The Paranoia Every Cat Owner Knows

 In space, you can't just "cover up" odors.
 You have to physically remove the odor molecules from the air.
 And one of the key technologies NASA uses for this?
 Activated carbon.

-Sort of, but not quite.
-Activated carbon is charcoal that's been processed to create millions of microscopic pores.
-These pores create an enormous internal surface area—we're talking about one gram of activated carbon having the surface area of a football field.
+Activated carbon is a carbon-rich material (often coconut shell) that has been processed to create millions of microscopic pores.
+These pores create an enormous internal surface area-we're talking about one gram of activated carbon having the surface area of a football field.

 The Football Field Analogy